cimerson/bender/README.md

 Or simply copy bender folder from src/app to yours app

-import the components to your app.module.ts
+Import the components to your app.module.ts

 ```
 import { GroupComponent } from './bender/bender-group.component';